MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_mic_array_type.md

 ## -description

+The **ACX_MIC_ARRAY_TYPE** enumeration is used to specify the type of a microphone array.

 ## -enum-fields

 ### -field AcxMicArrayTypeLinear

+Indicates that the microphone array is linear.

 ### -field AcxMicArrayTypePlanar

+Indicates that the microphone array is planar.

 ### -field AcxMicArrayType3d

+Indicates that the microphone array is 3D.

 ### -field AcxMicArrayTypeMaximum

+For internal validation, do not use.

 ## -remarks

 ## -see-also